hossainiir/Cocos-Creator-Reactive/Readme.md

 # Cocos Creator Reactive
 This repo will provide reactive features for Cocos Creator projects.
-By using this lib you are able to bind data to the CC component in an easy way.
+By using this lib you can bind data to the CC component in an easy way.

 ## Main features
 - Easy to use in any project
-- Will remove a lots of boilerplate codes
+- Will remove lots of boilerplate codes
-- Supporting 2 way binding
+- Supporting 2-way bindings
 - Supporting in editor loops
 - Nested Object Binding is supported
 - Label, RichText, EditBox, Slider and ProgressBar are supported